cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Future specifications which define new KEMs MUST indicate whether or not Auth and AuthPSK modes are supported.

-A KEM algorithm MAY define multiple different equivalent encoding algorithms for KEM public keys, with different output lengths.
-In this case `Npk` MUST indicate the maximum output length.
-It is left to the application using HPKE to define how entities communicate which encoding is used.
+A KEM algorithm may support different encoding algorithms, with different output lengths, for KEM public keys.
+Such KEM algorithms MUST specify only one encoding algorithm whose output length is `Npk`.

 ## Key Derivation Functions (KDFs) {#kdf-ids}